China–Russia relations: 2000s

 In 2000, Vladimir Putin succeeded Yeltsin as the president of Russia.
 In 2001, the two countries joined with junior partners Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan in the Shanghai Cooperation Organisation (SCO).
 A month later, the close relations between the two countries were formalized with the Treaty of Good-Neighborliness and Friendly Cooperation, a twenty-year strategic, economic, and security treaty.
 The treaty was later renewed in June 2021 for five more years.

 In November 2002, Hu Jintao succeeded Jiang Zemin as the CCP General Secretary.
 Putin and Hu held their first meeting in December 2002.
 The two leaders met regularly, meeting face to face five or six times a year.
-Russian Prime Minister Dimitry Medvedev and Chinese Premier Wen Jiabao also met regularly, with Wen quipping in 2007 that "We didn’t even use prepared speeches."
+Chinese Premier Wen Jiabao and his Russian counterparts also met regularly, with Wen quipping in 2007 in a meeting with Prime Minister Viktor Zubkov that "We didn’t even use prepared speeches."
 China backed Russia in the Second Chechen War and in regards to Russia's concerns of NATO expansion, while Russia backed China regarding the issues of Taiwan, Tibet and Xinjiang.
 The two countries also increasingly cooperated in the United Nations Security Council.
 During the 2008 Russo-Georgian war, China opposed Russia's infringement on Georgia's sovereignty.
 Citing principles of sovereignty, territorial integrity, and global order, China used its influence in the SCO to prevent the organization from supporting Russia.
-In 2009, the first BRIC summit was held in Russia, including China, Brazil and India.
+In 2009, the 1st BRIC summit was held in Russia, including China, Brazil and India.

 2010s

+In 2011, during a visit to Russia by Hu Jintao, the two countries agreed to upgrade their relationship to a "comprehensive strategic partnership".
 In November 2012, Xi Jinping succeeded Hu Jintao as the CCP General Secretary and became the top leader of China.
-Putin and Xi quickly established a close relationship; the pair met 40 times from 2013 to 2025.
+Putin and Xi quickly established a close relationship; the pair met more than 40 times from 2013 to 2025.
 On the eve of a 2013 state visit to Moscow by Chinese leader Xi Jinping, Russian President Vladimir Putin remarked that the two nations were forging a special relationship.
 Xi visited the Operational Command Headquarters of the Russian Armed Forces, the first time a foreign leader visited the building.

 When China attempted to build closer relations with Russia in 2013, the Russian government initially had reservations.
 However, the United States sanctions against Russia for its 2014 annexation of Crimea helped push Russia to a warmer relationship with China.
 Although some Chinese banks and companies refused to fully cooperate with Russia because of the concern that secondary sanctions might be applied to them, Russian-Chinese economic ties grew once China itself faced sanctions concerns.
 China neither denounced nor recognized the Russian annexation of Crimea.
-In May 2015, Xi Jinping visited Russia to attend the Moscow Victory Day Parade; the two countries upgraded their relationship to a "comprehensive strategic partnership".
-The two sides also signed agreements on joint assembly of a long-range passenger aircraft and the construction of a high-speed railway line from Moscow to Kazan.
+In May 2015, Xi Jinping visited Russia to attend the Moscow Victory Day Parade; the two countries signed agreements on joint assembly of a long-range passenger aircraft and the construction of a high-speed railway line from Moscow to Kazan.
+In 2019, during a visit to Russia by Xi, the two countries upgraded their relationship to a "comprehensive strategic partnership of coordination for a new era".